davidchuyaya/davidchuyaya.github.io/README.md

 ## Research activity
 ### 2024
-7/10 Poster presentation: Ongoing work after (*Optimizing Distributed Protocols with Query Rewrites*) at OSDI 2024!
+7/10 Poster presentation: Ongoing work after (*Optimizing Distributed Protocols with Query Rewrites*) at OSDI 2024
-6/13 Paper presentation: (*Optimizing Distributed Protocols with Query Rewrites*) at SIGMOD 2024!
+6/13 Paper presentation: (*Optimizing Distributed Protocols with Query Rewrites*) at SIGMOD 2024
-4/22 Paper presentation: (*Bigger, not Badder: Safely Scaling BFT Protocols*) at PaPoC 2024 (EuroSys)!
+4/22 Paper presentation: (*Bigger, not Badder: Safely Scaling BFT Protocols*) at PaPoC 2024 (EuroSys)
+3/20 Invited talk: (*Rollbaccine: Herd Immunity Against Rollbacks for TEEs*) at Intel
-3/11 Acceptance: (*Bigger, not Badder: Safely Scaling BFT Protocols*) will be published at PaPoC 2024!
+3/11 Acceptance: (*Bigger, not Badder: Safely Scaling BFT Protocols*) will be published at PaPoC 2024

 ### 2023
-9/28 Poster presentation: (*Rollbaccine: Herd Immunity Against Rollbacks for TEEs*) at SOSP 2023!
+9/28 Poster presentation: (*Rollbaccine: Herd Immunity Against Rollbacks for TEEs*) at SOSP 2023
-9/20 Acceptance: (*Optimizing Distributed Protocols with Query Rewrites*) will be published at SIGMOD 2024 with minor revisions!
+9/20 Acceptance: (*Optimizing Distributed Protocols with Query Rewrites*) will be published at SIGMOD 2024 with minor revisions

 <br>
 <br>